Unlock the mysteries of Egypt's ancient civilisation.

 This morning we visit the magnificent Temple of Horus, dedicated to the Falcon God.
 This beautiful ancient temple is one of the best-preserved in Egypt and the second-largest after Karnak Temple.
 We’ll then cruise to the riverside Temple of Kom Ombo, dedicated to the gods Sobek and Harris, before continuing to Aswan this evening.
 Tonight we enjoy a traditional galabeya party on board.
 [B,L,D]

-This morning we'll explore Aswan.
+This morning we’ll explore Aswan.
 Highlights of our sightseeing include the High Dam, the picturesque Temple of Isis on Philae Island, and the Unfinished Obelisk.
-Enjoy the remainder of the day at leisure.
+This afternoon we’ll relax on a cruise along the Nile on board a traditional felucca.
 [B]

 Today we bid farewell to Egypt and begin our journey home.
 [B]